-My conclusions come from over 30 years of experience as a CPA to small and mid-sized businesses in the East Bay, that cumulatively have hired thousands of employees and paid hundreds of millions in wages.
+My conclusions come from over 30 years of experience as a CPA to small and mid-sized businesses and non-profits in the East Bay, that cumulatively have hired thousands of employees and paid hundreds of millions in wages.

 To the extent Oakland “succeeded” in the past at business development it was to attract government and non-profit organizations to downtown.
 Unfortunately, that was too successful.
 Those types of organizations pay 0 business taxes, 0 property taxes, and generally have employees who spend very little at lunchtime or after work.
 But they do require costly city services which are only partly offset by the social services they provide to Oakland residents.
 They do compete for office space with businesses that pay taxes.